 And Remember. . .

 Electrical engineering is hard enough.
 You don't need Revit to make that job any harder.
 Hopefully, these five tips will help make you much more productive in Revit.

 Find these items helpful?
 I know they have saved me countless hours over the years.
 If you did and want to have a personal audit of your Electrical Revit process email me at [email protected] with the subject – “Electrical Revit Audit” and we’ll get started improving your Revit process and workflow.

 About the Author

-When not optimizing Revit or electrical engineering, Dillon enjoys running long distance races (marathons and ultra-marathons) as well Ironman Triathlons.
+When not optimizing Revit or electrical engineering, Dillon enjoys running long-distance races (marathons and ultra-marathons) as well as Ironman Triathlons.
 Find him out on a trail or road testing the limits of personal endurance.

 Sign up for ArchSmarter updates and get access to the ArchSmarter Toolbox, a collection of time-saving Revit macros, Dynamo scripts, and other resources.
 Plus you'll get weekly productivity tips, webinar invitations and more!
 Don't worry, your information will not be shared.